Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/creating-astro-redirects-powershell.md

     - TypeScript
 ---

-Part of moving my website to Astro involved moving the address of all the blog posts from `/2022/10/title` to `/blog/2022/10/title`.
-Not wanting to leave lots of people stranded, I decided to set up redirects for all the posts to get people to the correct place.
+Moving my website to Astro involved changing the address of all the blog posts from `/2022/10/title` to `/blog/2022/10/title`.
+Not wanting to leave lots of people stranded, I set up redirects for all the posts to get people to the correct place.

-Astro generates static files, so I'm using a `Redirect.astro` layout, with a custom frontmatter value to do the redirect.
+Astro generates static files, so I'm using a `Redirect.astro` layout with a custom frontmatter value to do the redirect.

 ## Redirect.astro layout